-Kochi, July 28 (IANS) A group of undergraduate students and faculty from Michigan State University in the United States have been impressed with community-based initiatives dominated by women in Kerala's fisheries sector.
-The US team, who were on a 15day visit to the state as part of a student exposure-cumtraining programme jointly organised by
+July 28 Kochi.
+(IANS) A group of undergraduate students and faculty from Michigan State University in the United States have been impressed with community-based initiatives dominated by in Kerala's women fisheries sector.
+The US team, who were on a 15day visit to the state as part of student a exposure-cum-training